Primitive Reflex Integration Therapy

-To help integrate these reflexes, I offer a rhythmic movement programme designed to gently strengthen brain-body connections and support your child’s overall development.
+To help integrate these reflexes, we offer a primitive reflex integration therapy which is done through a rhythmic movement programme designed to gently strengthen brain-body connections and support your child’s overall development.

 What is neurodevelopment?